LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-01-cgroups-intro.md

 ### Cgroups v2

-Discussions around a reimplementation of cgroups was started as early as 2012, and cgroups v2 was released in kernel v4.5 (2016).
+Discussions around a reimplementation of cgroups were started as early as 2012, and cgroups v2 was released in kernel v4.5 (2016).
-Adoption is just starting to become more mainstream now in 2022 as more Linux distros switch the default to be v2.
+Adoption is just now starting to become more mainstream as more Linux distros switch the default to be v2.

 An explanation of the differences and motivations for cgroups v2 is [given in the manpages](https://man7.org/linux/man-pages/man7/cgroups.7.html#CGROUPS_VERSION_2).
 The reasoning is summarised as: